ibm-cloud-docs/assistant/beta-dialog-webhooks.md

     ```
     {: codeblock}

+    If the external application that you call returns a response, it must be able to send back a response in JSON format.

+    Notice the request URL in this example ends in `.json`.
+By specifying this extension, you take advantage of a feature of web actions that lets you specify the desired content type of the response.
+Specifying this extension type ensures that, if the web actions can return responses in more than one format, a JSON response will be returned.
+See [Extra features](/docs/openwhisk/openwhisk_webactions.html#extra-features){: new_window} for more details.
+    {: tip}

-1. If the external service requires that you pass authentication credentials or other parameters with the POST request, then add them as headers. ({{site.data.keyword.openwhisk_short}} web actions typically do not require that you pass an API key.)
+1. If the external service requires that you pass authentication credentials or other parameters with the POST request, then add them as headers.

+({{site.data.keyword.openwhisk_short}} web actions typically do not require that you pass an API key.)

     <table>
     <caption>Header example</caption>